david-wb/entity-linking/README.md

 # Data Description

 We use the Zeshel (zero-shot-entity-linking) dataset for training and evaluation.
-The Zeshel train/dev/test splits are completely non-overlapping have the following numbers:
+The Zeshel train/dev/test splits are completely non-overlapping and have the following numbers:

-* Train: 49k labeled mentions
+* **Train**: 49275 labeled mentions covering 31502 entities
-* Val: 10k labeled mentions
+* **Val**: 10000 labeled mentions covering 7513 entities
-* Test: 7.5k labeled mentions
+* **Test**: 10000 labeled mentions covering 7218 entities

 The train, val/test sets share any entities at all between them.